-Things to do in Vienna September 2017.
+Things to do in Vienna September 2018.
 Do you sometimes ask yourself what it would be like to live at the place you visit as a tourist?
 And what the locals are like?
 I do that regularly.
 In Wien, it’s now quite easy to find that out.
 If you like some cooking, sign up for a local Viennese cooking session at a private hobby chef’s home – including lots of chatting and of course dining.
+(Luckily, cooking class manager and food blogger Angelika should be back from maternity leave in September!)
 Read more in Vienna cooking classes with private dining.

 Vienna Philharmonic Orchestra In Wachau Valley

-Things to do in Vienna September 2017.
-Congratulate yourself if you are lucky enough to be around Vienna on the 3rd September.
+Things to do in Vienna September 2018.
+Congratulate yourself if you are lucky enough to be around Vienna on the 6th September.
 You will get the chance to listen to an open air concert by the Vienna Philharmonic Orchestra.
-Together with conductor Daniel Harding they will perform Gustav Mahler’s 6th symphony.
+Together with renown conductor Franz Welser Most they will perform Anton Bruckner’s 5th symphony.
 The location is Grafenegg Castle in Wachau Valley, about an hour west of Vienna.
 The concert concludes the annual high-profile Grafenegg Summer Festival.
 Get tickets for the Vienna Philharmonic Orchestra concert at Grafenegg.
 You can combine your visit with a trip to UNESCO World Heritage site Wachau Valley.

 Location: Vienna Prater, just next to the Giant Ferris Wheel, A-1020 Vienna